Berlusconism: Comparisons to other leaders

+Berlusconi with Vladimir Putin in 2001.
+The two leaders shared a close personal relationship.

-A number of writers and political commentators consider Berlusconi's political success a precedent for the 2016 election of real estate tycoon Donald Trump as the 45th President of the United States, with most noting Berlusconi's panned Prime Minister tenure and therefore making the comparison in dismay.
+A number of writers and political commentators consider Berlusconi's political success a precedent for the 2016 election of real estate tycoon Donald Trump as the 45th president of the United States, with most noting Berlusconi's panned prime minister tenure and therefore making the comparison in dismay.
 Roger Cohen of The New York Times argued: "Widely ridiculed, endlessly written about, long unscathed by his evident misogyny and diverse legal travails, Berlusconi proved a Teflon politician. [...]
-Nobody who knows Berlusconi and has watched the rise and rise of Donald Trump can fail to be struck by the parallels".

-In The Daily Beast, Barbie Latza Nadeau wrote: "If Americans are wondering just what a Trump presidency would look like, they only need to look at the traumatized remains of Italy after Berlusconi had his way".
+Nobody who knows Berlusconi and has watched the rise and rise of Donald Trump can fail to be struck by the parallels."
+In The Daily Beast, Barbie Latza Nadeau wrote: "If Americans are wondering just what a Trump presidency would look like, they only need to look at the traumatized remains of Italy after Berlusconi had his way."During the 2016 United States election, Politico described Berlusconi as the closest parallel to Trump in a historical world leader.
+In a piece written for Slate and published in April 2017, Lorenzo Newman noted the similarities in the career trajectories between the two.

+In 2015, Andrej Babiš, the then Finance Minister and future Prime Minister of the Czech Republic, was compared to Berlusconi due to his media ownership, business activities, political influence, and legal problems with a prison sentence hanging over him.
+Foreign Policy drew parallels between the two, labelling Babiš with the nickname "Babisconi".
+British historian Perry Anderson wrote that, despite Berlusconi's reputation as an enfant terrible of the European right, his actual policy record places him "to the left of Bill Clinton, who built much of his career in America on policies—delivering executions in Arkansas, scything welfare in Washington—that would be unthinkable for any Prime Minister in Italy".
 Opponents have been critical of Nabil Karoui's consolidation of the Tunisian media landscape and the intentions of his charitable activities, often referring to him as the "Tunisian Berlusconi".
 Other mass media owners like Cem Uzan or Pavol Rusko have been compared to him.